azerpas/siwe-draft/README.md

 docker compose up -d
 ```

-Head to [localhost:8081](http://localhost:8081) to access the frontend
+Head to [localhost:5151](http://localhost:5151) to access the frontend

+Backend is available at [localhost:3000](http://localhost:3000)